MicrosoftDocs/sql-docs/docs/advanced-analytics/r/managing-and-monitoring-r-solutions.md

 ## Resource allocation

 By default, the R and Python sessions are allowed up to 20% of total memory on the host system.
-For resource-intensive workloads, this might not be enought.
+For resource-intensive workloads, this might not be enough.

 To readjust memory, CPU, and I/O allocations, you can create resource pools to precisely articulate the levels of computing power assigned to external script execution.
 For more information, see [Resource governance to modify resource levels for R and Python execution](../administration/resource-governance.md) and [How to create a resource pool](../administration/how-to-create-a-resource-pool.md) for step-by-step instructions.